JonasTiago/my-game-list-Api/README.md

 ### POST /games
+* Add a game to the list
+* Must receive a body in the format:
+    * platforms available: "xbox","playStation" or "pc"

- * Adicionar um game a lista
+     * game status: "playing" or "finished"
- * Deve receber um corpo (body) no formato:

     ```javaScript
         {